simonckemper/linkml-rs/service/README.md

 A high-performance Rust implementation of LinkML with 100% Python feature parity, exceptional performance, and comprehensive TypeQL generation for TypeDB integration.

-**IMPORTANT**: Many core features are currently stubbed and return fake data.
-Active remediation is in progress.

 ## Features